Actors

 Actor interactions can be invoked with Actor Interact event.

-You can check the Top-Down Action example for an example of usage.
+See the Top-Down Action example for a demonstration of usage.

-There are several properties you for actions you can access when creating scripts.
+There are several actor properties you can use inside Script Values when creating scripts.

 - Tile X - The left side position value in tile coordinates.